 Finding Your Flow

 If you’re a stay at home, work from home, homeschool mom like myself, you may be struggling to find your flow when it comes to household management!
 Figuring out how to get the kids through their school day, keep the house clean, finish work projects, and actually manage to get dinner on the table is literally the hardest thing I have ever done in my life!
-While no system for the daunting task of household management is perfect, I feel like I’ve finally got a handle on this thing… most days.
+While no system for the overwhelming task of household management is perfect, I feel like I’ve finally got a handle on this thing… most days.

 Need more tips for keeping your home clean while homeschooling?
 Check out my Keeping a Clean Home While Homeschooling.